 I have designed homes for both types of clients.
 Some collectors buy first and think about hanging art later, only to find they are out of room.
 Designing a space for their large scale artwork to live makes it feel like I am gifting them a new piece of art.
 Clients who do not care for collection but want the home to be its own artwork make for a special and rewarding challenge in its own right.

-Are you an art collector?
-Or someone who wants the home to speak on its own?
+Do you collect artwork?
+Or do you prefer the home to speak on its own?
 Tell me your story!